farther-fc/FARTHER/README.md

 # Farther

-Welcome to the [farther.social](farther.social) public repo!
 Farther is a token community on a mission to accelerate the global adoption of [Farcaster](https://farcaster.xyz/).

-Here you can find the code for the Farther website, backend, and smart contracts.
+Here you can find the code for the [Farther website](farther.social), backend, and smart contracts.

 ## Token

-The FARTHER token is a utility token that is used to incentivize and reward community members for contributing to the Farther & Farcaster ecosystems.
+The FARTHER token is used to incentivize and reward community members for contributing to the Farther & Farcaster ecosystems.

 Learn about the tokenomics here: [farther.social/tokenomics](https://farther.social/tokenomics)